 You can mix any kitchen ingredients that you think will benefit hair!!

 Also, protein treatments are usually drying for hair.
 So either follow it up with a deep conditioning treatment or add a lot of oil in the pack (depending on your hair porosity).
-If after using egg mask and following up with deep conditioning treatment, try using only egg yolk next time.
+If nit tjme to deep condition, add alot of conditioner and leave it all in.
+If after using egg mask and following up with deep conditioning treatment your hair feels dry, try using only egg yolk next time.

 This hair mask is best for Dry, Damaged, Transitioning Hair and I personally am in love with it!!
-Just try it once or twice and let me know how your hair reacts to egg hair pack in comments below or in the Forum.
+Just try it once or twice and let me know how your hair reacts to egg hair pack in comments below.

 (In the pic: the yellow mix is when all ingredients were whipped together)